-- Group signup: You will form a group of 6 students within your own recitation section to work on the presentation.
-The group must sign up on Canvas by Friday, February 18th at 11pm. - Progress report: Your team will prepare and submit a short progress report for review by your TA.
+- Group signup: You will form a group of 5 or 6 students (depending on the number of students in the recitation) within your own recitation section to work on the presentation.
+The group must sign up on Canvas by Friday, February 17th at 11pm. - Progress report: Your team will prepare and submit a short progress report for review by your TA.
 The suggested length of the report is 2 pages (Times New Roman, 12-point font double-spaced).
 More details will be provided in class and on Canvas. - TA meeting: Your team will schedule meetings with your TA to discuss the progress report, get more guidance on the project and clarify any confusion.
 Meetings will be held during the week of March 21st. - Final slides.
 Your team will submit your presentation slides on Canvas by Sunday, April 17th at 11pm.
 You should submit these online through Canvas AND bring a printed copy for your TA the day of your final presentation.
-This is not a formal written report, simply a record of the flow of your presentation - Presentation: The team presentations will take place during recitations on the week of April 18th.
-Each team will be allocated 10 minutes (depending on the number of teams in the recitation), including 8 minutes to present plus 2 minutes for Q&A. All team members are expected to participate in the presentation, as well as its preparation.
+This is not a formal written report, simply a record of the flow of your presentation - Presentation: The team presentations will take place during recitations on the week of April 17th.
+Each team will be allocated 10 minutes with time allocated for Q&A (exact time allotted will depend on the number of teams in the recitation).
+All team members are expected to participate in the presentation, as well as its preparation.
 You may use whatever media you prefer to make your presentation (PowerPoint, overheads, chalkboard, music, skits, etc.), as long as it clearly conveys the point of your project and does not detract from the information.